dhanushadm/fakestore-cloud-etl/README.md

 # FakeStore API – Cloud ETL Data Pipeline

-## Project Overview
+## Project Workflow

-This project is an end-to-end cloud-based ETL pipeline that extracts product data from the FakeStore API, transforms the raw JSON into structured CSV, and loads it into Google BigQuery for analytics.
+This project implements a cloud-based ETL (Extract, Transform, Load) pipeline using Google Cloud Platform.

+### 1. Extract
+An HTTP-triggered Cloud Function calls the FakeStore public API and fetches real-time product data in JSON format.
+The raw data is stored in Google Cloud Storage under the `raw/` folder.

+### 2. Transform
+A second Cloud Function reads the raw JSON file from Cloud Storage, cleans the data, and converts it into a structured CSV format.
+Only required fields such as `id`, `title`, and `price` are retained.
+The transformed data is saved in the `transformed/` folder.

+### 3. Load
+Apache Airflow (Cloud Composer) is used to orchestrate the pipeline.
+A DAG automatically loads the transformed CSV file from Cloud Storage into Google BigQuery, making the data ready for querying and analytics.

+### 4. Automation
+The complete pipeline can be triggered manually or executed as an automated workflow using Airflow.

 ## Technologies Used
 - Python